-18. A comment was received in support of the proposed zone change from Public and Private Educational Services (PE) to Multiple Family Residential I (RM-I) at 255 and 375 College Dr. NW because it would allow the current nonconforming use on the property as a permitted use.
+16. A comment was received in support of the proposed zone change from Public and Private Educational Services (PE) to Multiple Family Residential I (RM-I) at 255 and 375 College Dr. NW because it would allow the current nonconforming use on the property as a permitted use.
 Other comments were received in opposition, citing inadequate transportation options, stormwater impacts, and concerns that multifamily would not be compatible with the surrounding development.
 One comment was received expressing that multifamily development would only be appropriate on the lower portion of the lot.
+One comment suggested rezoning the property to Single-Family Residential (RS) or amending the PE zone to allow the church as a special use.
+Another comment opposed adding any housing on College Drive NW, including low-income housing, citing concern about traffic, lack of sidewalks, automobile safety, and access to services and transit.

-Staff Response: This change is proposed at the request of the property owner, Life Church; specifically, the owner seeks the RM-I zone to allow the existing church on the property as a special use.
-The PE zoning only allows religious assembly uses when they are accessory to an educational use, and since Salem Academy left this site, the church has not been a permitted use..
+Staff Response: The map change on College Drive NW is proposed at the request of the property owner, Life Church; specifically, the owner seeks the RM-I zone to allow the existing church on the property as a special use.
+The PE zoning only allows religious assembly uses when they are accessory to an educational use, and since Salem Academy left this site, the church has not been a permitted use.
 The church also has stated that it has no intention of developing multifamily housing on the property.
 Instead, it has a long-term vision of developing assisted living on the property, and the RM-I zone would allow this use.
-However, if the

-RM-I zoning is applied, the site could be used for any of the uses permitted in the RM-I zone.
+However, if the RM-I zoning is applied, the site could be used for any of the uses permitted in the RM-I zone.

-Infrastructure improvements would be required by the developer at the time of development to ensure that public facilities can accommodate the new households, including roadway improvements.
+Infrastructure improvements would be required by the developer at the time of development to ensure that public facilities can accommodate that new development, including roadway improvements.
 A developer would also be required to design and construct a storm drainage system at the time of development in compliance with Salem Revised Code (SRC) Chapter 71 and Public Works Street Design Standards.
 Stormwater quality facilities would be required to reduce the risk of impacts to the adjacent properties.
+In addition, if the properties were developed in the future, the development would be subject to other portions of the Salem Revised Code that aim to promote public health and safety, including SRC Chapter 810 (Landslide Hazards) that seeks to mitigate landslide risks.